fga-eps-mds/2018.1-VoxPop-WebApp/docs/mds/doc_visao.md

 IBM Knowledge Center - Vision Document https://www.ibm.com/support/knowledgecenter/pt-br/SSWMEQ_3.0.1/com.ibm.rational.rrm.help.doc/topics/r_vision_doc.htm.
 Accessed in: 14th of march 2018
 ## 1.5	Overview:
-This document describes the details about the DepuTinder 2.0 application, explaining it's main characteristics as well the problems that led to it's development.
+This document describes the details about the VoxPop application, explaining it's main characteristics as well the problems that led to it's development.

 This document explains how this proposal tackles the problem, to the market as well as the customer.
 And describes in details how the participation of all parties invlolved will occur.
 Furthermore, it provides an overview of the product, through the description of the requirements, restrictions and product resources.